Camp Anderson (2) |

 (1852 - 1858, 1864), Fort Jones

-A Dragoon post built to protect miners against Indian attacks.
+An Army Dragoon log cabin post built to protect miners against Indian attacks.
 Briefly reoccupied by the CA Mountaineers in 1864.
 The reservation was sold off in 1870.
-The site is one-half mile south of town, on East Side Road.
+The site is one-half mile south of town, on the left side of East Side Road.
 The town was originally named Wheelock.

 (1852), Siskiyou County